kohkimakimoto/essh/docs/getting-started_using-drivers.md

 Drivers in Essh are templates to construct script in tasks execution.
 Essh usually executes tasks by using built-in default driver.
 But you can also use your custom drivers.

 This is an advanced topic.
-For more information on Drivers, see the [Drivers](drivers.md) section.
+For more information on drivers, see the [Drivers](drivers.md) section.

 ## Next Steps